lw8192/Red-Team-Rising/Unix/Linux_Priv_Esc.md

     ftp, telnet - tcpdump to sniff creds??

 Service running locally:
-Can use Proxychains to access:
+Can use Proxychains to access, socat, https://github.com/fatedier/frp to make a reverse proxy, make a firewall rule etc.
 If the service is MySQL or another database - can you just pull the database file?

     config file: /etc/proxychains.conf